suchov/suchov.github.io/cv.md

 Head of IT department

 - Built automation system for company from scratch
-- Create and leade the IT department
+- Create and lead the IT department

 #### [Periodica](http://www.periodik.com.ua/) (2004 September - 2008 August) Kyiv, Ukraine